 All-wheel drive is available for all-weather capability.
-All models come with a six-speed automatic transmission.
+All models come with a 6-speed automatic transmission.

 We found the interior of the GMC Terrain comfortable and quiet, well isolated from the noise and chop of the roadway.
 Interior design and workmanship is quite good.

-The SLT trim levels offer the widest range of premium features, but even those opting for the four-cylinder engine can still equip a Terrain with options such as navigation and rear-seat DVD systems.
-All safety features are standard throughout the Terrain lineup, including six air bags, ABS, and rearview cameras.
+The Terrain SLT trim levels offer the widest range of premium features, but even those opting for the four-cylinder engine can still equip a Terrain with options such as navigation and rear-seat DVD systems.
+All safety features except all-wheel drive are standard throughout the Terrain lineup.

 The GMC Terrain is designed to appeal to a different buyer than the Chevy Equinox, which is made in the same plant and based on a shared platform.
 GMC is strictly a truck company, so the Terrain has bolder styling with a larger, more distinctive grille.